 In August 2018, the FASB issued ASU 2018-13, Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13").
 The amendment removes, modifies and adds certain disclosure requirements in ASC Topic 820, Fair Value Measurement.
 The new standard is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, with early adoption permitted.
-The Company will adopt ASU 2018-13 from April 1, 2020 using the modified retrospective method and has determined that it has no material impact on the statement of financial condition.
+The Company adopted retrospectively ASU 2018-13 on April 1, 2020.
+The adoption of ASU 2018-13 did not have a material impact on the Company's statement of financial condition.